metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 RSP4ABM requires a reference taxonomic database for classification.
 The database provided to RSP4ABM must be organized into two files, following the original *QIIME* format:

-- a `Reference sequences`_ *.fasta* file.
+- a `Reference sequences`_ `fasta <https://en.wikipedia.org/wiki/FASTA_format>`_ file.
 - a `Reference taxonomy`_ text file describing with the taxonomic classification of these sequences.

 Reference sequences
 -----------------------------------------------------------------------

-The first file must be a `*.fasta* file <https://en.wikipedia.org/wiki/FASTA_format>`_ with reference genomic sequences.
+The first file must be a `fasta file <https://en.wikipedia.org/wiki/FASTA_format>`_ with reference genomic sequences.
 The description of each sequence must be an unique sequence identifier.

 *For instance*::